-Tonight, Queen Elizabeth II hosted a state banquet in the honour of Netherlands King Willem-Alexander and Queen Maxima during their 2 days state visit to UK.
+Tonight, Queen Elizabeth II hosted a state banquet in the honour of Netherlands King Willem-Alexander and Queen Maxima during their 2 days state visit to the UK.

-As we all were expecting Duke and Duchess of Cambridge were in attendance at the banquet.
-Earlier in the day, among the rumors that whether they will be attending or not, a picture of William and Catherine arriving at Kensington Palace with Prince Louis emerged.
+As we all were expecting The Duke and Duchess of Cambridge were in attendance at the banquet.
+Earlier in the day, among the rumours that whether they will be attending or not, a picture of William and Catherine arriving at Kensington Palace with Prince Louis emerged.
 A small video of William and Catherine arriving at Kensington Palace was shared by @spenclaire on Instagram.

 Mark Steward shared the photos of William and Catherin’s heading towards Buckingham Palace earlier.

 The State Banquet is a white-tie event that means a night of stunning gowns and dazzling royal jewels.
 And the royals did not disappoint us tonight.
 Queen Elizabeth accompanied by Prince Charles and Duchess of Cornwall stood with King Willem-Alexander and Queen Maxima for the official photograph in the Music Room prior to the state banquet at Buckingham Palace.